reivax-boucoi/Electronic_Load/README.md

 <img src="screenshots/screen_settings.jpg" alt="Image of settingsscreen" width="200" text-align: center/>

 It monitors the supply voltage and you can change the threshold temperature for the fan, as well as the refresh rate of the screen.
-Note that the load has a hard temperature stop defined in `Load.h`, and a maximum refreqh rate of approx 10Hz.
+Note that the load has a hard temperature stop defined in `Load.h`, and a maximum refresh rate of approx 10Hz.